frconor-ebook/meditations/_posts/2025-04-06-christ-the-light.md

 We may come to Him and bring Him gifts, and then in the new year, we should go with Him the entire way of His life on earth.

-"Every mystery of this life that we seek to discern in loving contemplation is for us a fount of eternal life" (*Ibid.*).
+"Every mystery of this life that we seek to discern in loving contemplation is for us a fount of eternal life" (*ibid.*).

 In the course of our life and vocation, we need to grow more in the light, taking care of our doctrinal formation, assimilating a little better the truths that are presented before us, the things we read.